Miniaturization Leads to Significant Reduction in Time and Costs for Microbiome Research

 The human microbiome plays a vital role in the immmunologic responses and metabolic homeostatis of the body.
-As researchers continue to explore and study the interaction of the body and the microbiome, Echo acoustic liquid handling leads the way in providing a key function in dramatically simplifying the workflow and reducing/miniaturizing the amount of sample required during library preparation.
+As researchers continue to explore and study the interaction of the body and the microbiome, Echo acoustic liquid handling leads the way by dramatically simplifying the library preparation workflow and reducing the amount of sample required.
 This ultimately reduces lab time and sample costs, significantly impacting the bottom-line.

-For most genomic research studies, the cost of sample preparation is a limiting factor.
+For many microbiome research studies, the cost of sample preparation is a limiting factor.
 Echo Liquid Handlers offer an opportunity to scale with confidence.
 By combining the Echo Liquid Handler's low-volume acoustic transfer capability with library preparation kits, researchers can drastically increase the number of libraries generated.
-Whether using the Nextera XT kit for amplicon, plasmid, or small genome sequencing, the Echo system can reduce transfer volumes by 75% or more.
-The same benefits can be realized with sample preparation kits from Kapa, NEB, NuGEN, and others.